pnp/blog/content/post/teams-an-adoption-idea-transfer-your-group-chat-emails-to-teams.md

 The cloud flow only has 2 actions
-The flow simply consists of a compose action in order to structure the list of emails from the email trigger, above I don\'t include the cc\'d emails.
-You\'ve therefore a couple options for the get group email compose action, do you want to include cc\'d or not in the Group Chat Deep Link?
+The flow simply consists of a compose action in order to structure the list of emails from the email trigger, above I don't include the cc'd emails.
+You've therefore a couple options for the get group email compose action, do you want to include cc'd or not in the Group Chat Deep Link?
 The below sample snippet expression includes the ccRecipients, but feel free to adjust as necessary.
 ``` {.lia-code-sample .language-json}
 replace(tolower(concat(triggerOutputs()?[‘body/toRecipients’], ‘;’, triggerOutputs()?[‘body/from’], ‘;’, triggerOutputs()?[‘body/ccRecipients’])), ‘;’, ‘,’)
 ```
 The second and final step is an adaptive card built via [adaptive cards designer](https://adaptivecards.io/samples/).
-It\'s a steep learning curve but Designer site gives you plenty of sample cards to experiment with and it is here that you need to include the [deep links](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/deep-links#generating-a-deep-link-to-a-chat) to
+It's a steep learning curve but Designer site gives you plenty of sample cards to experiment with and it is here that you need to include the [deep links](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/deep-links#generating-a-deep-link-to-a-chat) to